Many of the usual lawyer business development tactics are off the table, but there are always things you can do to stay in the game.

 6. Set Up Conversations

 Finally, do your best to connect with people and have conversations.
 Plan a virtual meeting with some contacts from a specific industry; share intel on what you’re hearing or what you’re seeing in their space and invite them to talk to one another.
-Pull some referral sources into a Zoom happy hour to talk about how their practices have been affected by the coronavirus and where they see opportunities.
-Maybe now is even the time to start thinking about socially distant get-togethers with select targets.
-Everyone is craving some safe socialization.
+Pull some referral sources into a Zoom happy hour to talk about how their practices have been affected by current events and where they see opportunities.
+Better yet, now that socially distant get-togethers aren’t the only way to socialize, conduct some of these meetings in person.

 Stay Vigilant With Lawyer Business Development Efforts

-I know it’s hard to imagine that you can implement lawyer business development when you’re feeling somewhat isolated and your usual practices are constrained.
-But there are still ways to develop relationships and new business despite the restrictions on activities.
+I know it’s hard to imagine how you can implement lawyer business development efforts when your usual practices are constrained.
+But there are ways to develop relationships and new business despite the challenges.
 Be persistent, be helpful, and stay vigilant with your efforts.

 Illustration ©iStockPhoto.com